If you have logged into your Parse Dashboard recently, you will have seen this.

 Migrating Cloud Code to KScripts¶

 KScript is not enabled by default as the majority of use cases can be satisfied via API Methods.
-If you wish to add server-side jobs, please email [email protected] who will be happy to enable KScripts for you.
+If you wish to add server-side jobs, please contact technical support who will be happy to enable KScripts for you.

 Once you receive an email confirming that KScript has been enabled for your app, you can then create KScript methods by selecting "Build" and then "API" from the left hane menu.
 Underneath the "Create API" button, there will now be a "Create Some KScript" button once its enabled on your app.